JavaScript-santiloopz/js-concepts/docs/primitives.md

 “I see,” you might reply, “this is because everything is an object!”
 Alas, this is a popular urban legend, but it’s not true.
 Although code like `"hi".toUpperCase()` makes `"hi"` seem like an `object`, this is nothing but an illusion. `JavaScript` creates a `wrapper object` when you do this, and **then immediately discards it**.

 ### Collection of interesting Objects
+#### Array
+The ECMAScript definition defines an array to be accessible for any number from `0 to (2^32)-2`.
+So array indexes are limited to the 32 bits range.
+Because of the internals on how CPUs handle numbers, doing a for loop over integer values is much much faster that doing it over floating numbers.

 #### Set
 Creates a set, or collection of non reapeated elements (removed duplicates).
 ```javascript